 We are a group of artists, makers, technologists, academics and others who collaborate, share learning and forward the aesthetics of energy generation technology.

 Chloe Uden founded Art and Energy in January 2018, and she was joined by her long-time collaborator Naomi Wright in February 2018.
 Art and Energy CIC was then incorporated as a not for profit in January 2019.

-We are a small team, and we work in close partnership with The University of Exeter, The Fab Lab in Plymouth and LaserCutz in Honiton,
+We work in close partnership with The University of Exeter, The Fab Lab in Plymouth and LaserCutz in Honiton.

-- Working with partners to research and understand the capabilities and aesthetic versatility of solar PV technology
+- Collaborating with partners to research and understand the capabilities and aesthetic versatility of solar PV technology

 - Developing and providing learning programmes for artists and designers to help them use solar PV as an arts material

 our impact in 2018

 As a not-for-profit community interest company, we set out to deliver benefits for our communities and the planet.
 Although we’ve only been active for a year we have still made an impact.

 Here is a review of our work in 2018.